Pro forma definition

 1. Full-year pro forma projection

-This type of pro forma projection takes into account all of your financials for the year up until the present time, then adds projected outcomes for the remainder of the year.
-That can help you show investors or partners what business finances could look like by the end of the year.
+This type of pro forma projection takes into account all of your financials for the fiscal year up until the present time, then adds projected outcomes for the remainder of the year.
+That can help you show investors or partners what business finances could look like by the end of the fiscal year.

 2. Financing or investment pro forma projection